vasveena/amazon-msk-ttt-workshop/docs/day2/part3/3_monitoring/exercise.md

 Now, let's run the monitoring setup script

-Get the CloudFormation stack name which looks like **msk-xxxxxxxxxxxxxx**.
+Get the CloudFormation stack name which looks like **msk-teamxx**.
+For example: **msk-team22**.

 The IP address is the IP that will be given access to the Grafana and Prometheus dashboard urls.
 Easy way to get your local desktop IP address is to go to [EC2 Security Groups Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#SecurityGroups:).
-Open **any** security group in the list and click on **Edit inbound rules**.
+Open **any** security group in your account and click on **Edit inbound rules**.
 Click on **Add rule** and under **Source**, select **My IP**.

 ![migrate7](images/moni_2.png)

 Make a note of your IP address.
+You can cancel the changes since we are not actually trying to edit the Inbound Rules of any security group.

+Now, run the following command:

 ```
 ./setup-monitoring.sh <stackName> <region> <IPAddress of laptop/32> <filesystem location to install grafana and prometheus>